 Take a backstage tour at the Grand Ole Opry House

-If there’s one attraction to visit outside the city centre, it’s the Grand Ole Opry House.
+If there’s one attraction to visit outside the city center, it’s the Grand Ole Opry House.
 A 20-minute drive from downtown, this legendary music venue has seen some of the planet’s biggest stars pass through.

 Hop onto one of its guided backstage tours to see the venue from the artists’ perception.
 You’ll walk through the green rooms and even get to stand on the same stage as the greats.